very-good-science/data-ethics-club/site/write_ups/2022/02-11-22_writeup.md

 We touched on this earlier, but splitting categories seems sensible (although numbers get small in increasingly narrow categories).
 Ethnicity recording across the National Health Service (NHS) has improved dramatically over the past decade.
 [This study](https://pubmed.ncbi.nlm.nih.gov/24323951/) profiles the completeness, consistency and representativeness of routinely collected ethnicity data in both primary care and hospital settings.
 The second greatest category in ethnicity recorded is second after White British.
 The question is if this group is still predominantely White British or not.

+As we mentioned earlier, perhaps the most useful thing to do is just to ask people what you need to know for each context at a time.
+If we need to know if someone is privileged or disadvantaged in a particular context regarding a particular characteristic, we should probably just ask about that instead of trying to find a catch-all measure that will never work all of the time.
+That way we can gather information that is relevant to what we need to know, and not rely on proxy values.
+After all, humans are not one-dimensional, and our identities aren't either!
 ---

 ## Attendees